bob-dawson/PromptEngine/README.md

 dotnet add package PromptEngine
 ```

-Add your prompt files to the project as additional files so the generator can find them.
+Add your prompt files to the project as AdditionalFiles so the generator can discover them.
-1. You can use Visual Studio to set each prompt file build action as `C# analyzer additional file` in the property window or
+1. In Visual Studio, set each prompt file's Build Action to `C# analyzer additional file` in the Properties window; or
-2. You can edit the project file:
+2. Edit your project file:

 ```xml
 <ItemGroup>
    <AdditionalFiles Include="Prompts/**/*.prompt.md" />
 </ItemGroup>
 ```
-Then all files under `Prompts/` with `.prompt.md` extension will be included.
+Then all files under `Prompts/` with the `.prompt.md` extension will be included.

 ### 2. Create a Prompt Template (Markdown)